 Each adoption process has requirements and, possible limitations.
 Some limit the age difference between child and parent by 40 years.
 (If you 40+ years older than the child, you can adopt but it may be a 4 year old for a 44 year old, etc.) Some allow singles or newlyweds to adopt, while some require a 3-5 year marriage minimum.
-Stable health is required in all adoptions, with some international countries having guidelines regarding past or current medical or psychiatric diagnoses or medication.
+Stable health of the parents hoping to adopt a child is required in all adoptions, with some international countries having guidelines regarding past or current medical or psychiatric diagnoses or medication.
 All parents must be of good moral character.
 Criminal histories are reviewed on an individual basis.

-How much will this cost and how long will it take?
+How much will this cost and how long will it take to adopt a baby?

 Will I have a relationship with my child’s birth parents?

 There is typically some contact in a domestic adoption.
 This may be a phone call, a one time meeting or ongoing contact.
 You, the birth parents and your representatives will help coordinate this relationship.
 Whatever you agree upon now, know that your child’s need for information and contact will change over time and will ultimately determine the openness of the adoption as they grow.
 In an international adoption, there is generally no contact as these are children have been abandoned.
 However, with advancements of the Internet and a growing business for international searchers and search groups, international adoptive searches and reunions are increasing.

 What is the Adoptive Homestudy?